WiproOpenSource/openapphack/README.md

 Openapphack also enables end to end automation of application deployment which can be leveraged for prototyping and distributed deployment of opensource applications .

-Openapphack use opensource tools for provisioning , code authoring and scaffolding.
+Openapphack uses opensource tools for provisioning , code authoring and scaffolding.

-Openapphack-vms/clusters leverages vagrant, ansible ,yeoman,virtualbox and docker to do this.
+Openapphack-vms/clusters leverages vagrant, ansible ,yeoman,virtualbox and docker for automation.

 The goal is to get a collection of fully functional , customizable apps working on the [openapphack-vm](https://github.com/WiproOpenSourcePractice/openapphack-vm) from a set of plain `yaml` files.